metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 Optional:

-- `api_version` (String) APIVersion defines the versioned schema of this representation of an object.Servers should convert recognized schemas to the latest internal value, andmay reject unrecognized values.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
+- `api_version` (String) APIVersion defines the versioned schema of this representation of an object.
+Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
-- `kind` (String) Kind is a string value representing the REST resource this object represents.Servers may infer this from the endpoint the client submits requests to.Cannot be updated.In CamelCase.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+- `kind` (String) Kind is a string value representing the REST resource this object represents.
+Servers may infer this from the endpoint the client submits requests to.
+Cannot be updated.
+In CamelCase.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 - `metadata` (Attributes) EmbeddedMetadata contains metadata relevant to an EmbeddedResource. (see [below for nested schema](#nestedatt--spec--stateful_storage--volume_claim_template--metadata))
-- `spec` (Attributes) Spec defines the desired characteristics of a volume requested by a pod author.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--stateful_storage--volume_claim_template--spec))
+- `spec` (Attributes) Spec defines the desired characteristics of a volume requested by a pod author.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--stateful_storage--volume_claim_template--spec))
-- `status` (Attributes) Status represents the current information/status of a persistent volume claim.Read-only.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--stateful_storage--volume_claim_template--status))
+- `status` (Attributes) Status represents the current information/status of a persistent volume claim.
+Read-only.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--stateful_storage--volume_claim_template--status))

 <a id="nestedatt--spec--stateful_storage--volume_claim_template--metadata"></a>
 ### Nested Schema for `spec.stateful_storage.volume_claim_template.metadata`

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
-They are notqueryable and should be preserved when modifying objects.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+They are not queryable and should be preserved when modifying objects.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
-- `labels` (Map of String) Labels Map of string keys and values that can be used to organize and categorize(scope and select) objects.
-May match selectors of replication controllersand services.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels
+- `labels` (Map of String) Labels Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+May match selectors of replication controllers and services.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels
 - `name` (String) Name must be unique within a namespace.
-Is required when creating resources, althoughsome resources may allow a client to request the generation of an appropriate nameautomatically.
-Name is primarily intended for creation idempotence and configurationdefinition.Cannot be updated.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names#names
+Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
+Name is primarily intended for creation idempotence and configuration definition.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names#names

 <a id="nestedatt--spec--stateful_storage--volume_claim_template--spec"></a>